danidiaz/dep-t/README.md

 Now both the implementation and the signature have changed:

-- There's a new type variable @d@, the monad in which functions taken from the environment @e@ have their effects.
+- There's a new type variable `d`, the monad in which functions taken from the environment `e` have their effects.
 - `MonadIO` has been replaced by `LiftDep` from `Control.Monad.Dep.Class`, a constraint that says we can lift `d` effects into `m` (though it could still make sense to require `MonadIO m` for effects not originating in the